 When integrated effectively across HR, IT, and all functional units, L&D can ensure that the business meets its goals by adequately preparing staff at all moments of learning needs.

 This is a Performance Support approach, a strategic L&D lens that is perfect for businesses undergoing rapid change, as well as those implementing a talent management and development strategy.

 Performance Support examines all inputs and expected outputs of a learning program by designing for the workflow where and when learning is needed.

 - When learning how to do something new

 - When applying what was learned (and perhaps forgotten)

 - When solving a problem

-This approach is very different from what you may know from many L&D departments in the past, but it is gaining acceptance in many major organizations like Cisco Systems, Microsoft, Amazon, and other companies whose employees deal with products and customers that change constantly—and is built for the way people learn now.
+This approach is very different from what you may know from many L&D departments in the past, but it is gaining acceptance in many major organizations like Cisco Systems, Microsoft, Amazon, and other companies whose employees deal with products and customers that constantly change—and is built for the way people learn now.

 Benefits of Partnership with L&D

 Have you stopped to think about how you learn?
 When was the last time you picked up a book to learn how to run a meeting or how to use the latest version of PowerPoint?
 Most of your employees learn from videos and other media, from their peers, or just by figuring it out through experience.
 But that takes time.